research-ag/icrc-84/icrc-84.md

 Credits are tracked by the service on a per-token basis.
 The unit for credits is the same as the unit of the corresponsing ICRC-1 token.
-However, credits are of slighly different nature than token balances even though the use the same unit.
+However, credits are of slighly different nature than token balances even though they use the same unit.
 Credits are virtual and for greater flexibility we allow credits to go negative, hence we use type `int`.

 A user can query his personal credit balance with the following method.